AramirRp/Aramirrp/README.md

 🎓 I'm  Antoine, newbie front-end/fullstack dev, currently at Ada tech School in Paris.

-⌨ My current favorite stacks are React and Tailwind on the front-end, and Python/Django for the back-end.
+⌨ My current favorite stacks are NextJs and Tailwind on the front-end, and Laravel or NestJs for the back-end.

 I'm currently studying at Ada Tech School, a 2-year program to become a full stack developer.
 Ada Tech School follows an alternative pedagogy emphasizing inclusivity and learning through hands-on experience, allowing me to deepen my expertise in front-end technologies while also cultivating my back-end skills.